davideo71/stories-js/README.md

 ## Development

 To keep code consistent, it is helpful to make use of the EditorConfig file and ESLint (corresponding VSCode packages: 'EditorConfig for VS Code', 'ESLint').
+To use the debugger in VS Code and run the app from within VS Code, install the extension 'Debugger for Chrome' and launch the app from the debugger view.
+For ease of use, assign keyboard bindings to actions under `workbench.action.debug.*`, e.g. `cmd-r` and `cmd-.` to mimic XCode.
+See <http://electron.rocks/debugging-electron-in-vs-code-revised> for more information.
+Note that on Windows, the electron binary mentioned in `.vscode/launch.json` is actually called `electron.cmd`.